1980 Houston Astros season: MLB All-Star Game

 J. R. Richard was named the starting pitcher for the National League at the 51st All-Star Game, hosted at Dodger Stadium.
+There, Richard owned a career 7–2 record, and, on the season going into the break, had produced a 10–4 record, 1.96 ERA and 115 punchouts in 110 1/3 frames.
 Richard became the Astros' first-ever pitcher to start an All-Star Game.
-He tossed two scoreless innings and fanned three hitters.
-Richard also navigated nine total batters faced, having surrendered one hit and issued two bases on balls.
+He proceeded to toss two scoreless innings, fanned three hitters while navigating nine total batters faced.
+He also surrendered one hit and issued two bases on balls.

+Cruz was also an All-Star selectee but did not enter the contest.
+The NL squad prevailed, 4–2.

 Rest of July—August

+Richard made what turned out to be his final major league appearance on July 14 at the Astrodome, hosting the Braves.
+He departed during the top of the fourth inning having surrendered just 1 hit to a scoreless tie.
+Richard doubled off Phil Niekro his final plate appearance leading off the bottom of the third, but Niekro came back to strike out the side, retiring Landestoy, Leonard and Cruz.
+During the top of the fourth, Richard issued a walk to Dale Murphy, who was leading off, then induced Chris Chambliss to hit into a groundball force out.
+Chambliss would be Richard's final major league batter faced.
+Gordie Pladson relieved and proceeded to toss 3 2/3 innings.
+The Braves scored first, when Bruce Benedict doubled in Jeff Burroughs in the top of the fifth off Pladson.
+In the seventh, Bob Horner took Pladson deep.
+The Astros could not muster any offense, however, dropping the contest, 2–0.

-Niekro went 3-for-3 while batting on July 27 to lead a 6–3 triumph over the Montreal Expos and pick up his 11th victory of the season.
+Joe Niekro went 3-for-3 while batting on July 27 to lead a 6–3 triumph over the Montreal Expos and pick up his 11th victory of the season.
 Niekro pitched 5 solid innings, with two runs allowed, while Dave Smith picked up with the final four frames with just one unearned allowed to convert his fifth save.
 Rafael Landestoy tripled, got a stolen base and scored a run to lead the offense.

 While working out at the Astrodome on July 30, J. R. Richard collapsed from stroke.
 Rushed to Houston Methodist Hospital, surgical intervention saved his life.
-His distracted teammates dropped the contest, 6–4, later that day to the Philadelphia Phillies.
+His distracted teammates dropped the contest, 6–4, later that day to the Phillies.
 Following recovery, Richard would never regain the coordination required to resume his playing career.
 In the midst of his finest campaign at the time of the accident, Richard was leading the league in each of wins, earned run average, strikeouts and shutouts.